oracle-livelabs/adb/shared/adb-speaks-human/sqlfw/sqlfw.md

 - Prepared your environment
 - A target database that is Oracle Database 23ai

-## Task 1: Grant the SQL Firewall role on your target database
+## Task 1: Grant the SQL Firewall Role on your Target Database

 Perform this task only if you are working in your own tenancy.
 If you are using a LiveLabs sandbox, you do not need to perform this task.